 Fix Random Reboots after Android 10 Update on Note 10:

 If your phone randomly reboots.
-It just stucks while doing heavy operations and restarts.
+It just stucks while doing heavy operations, and moving between the apps and restarts.
 It needs some cleaning to do.
 Mostly, its the cache, whos the culprit.
 You can use the guide above to solve it.
 If it persists.
 You might need a factory reset.
 Usually happens when you install the new update without a factory reset,

 Fix Note 10 Stuck at Samsung logo at Startup after Installing Android 10: